MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-depth-counter.md

 double tDepthAll = sim.GetMetric<CCNOTDriver>(DepthCounter.Metrics.Depth);
 ```

-First part of the program executes CCNOTDriver.
-In the second part we use method
+The first part of the program executes CCNOTDriver.
+In the second part, we use the method
-`QCTraceSimulator.GetMetric` to get T depth of `CCNOT` and `CCNOTDriver`:
+`QCTraceSimulator.GetMetric` to get the T depth of `CCNOT` and `CCNOTDriver`:

 ```csharp
 double tDepth = sim.GetMetric<Primitive.CCNOT, CCNOTDriver>(DepthCounter.Metrics.Depth);
 double tDepthAll = sim.GetMetric<CCNOTDriver>(DepthCounter.Metrics.Depth);
 ```

-Finally, co output all the statistics collected by depth counter in CSV format we can
+Finally, to output all the statistics collected by Depth Counter in CSV format we can
 use the following:
 ```csharp
 string csvSummary = sim.ToCSV()[MetricCalculatorsNames.depthCounter];